 On my way out, a security guard approached me.
 The elderly man eyed me suspiciously, then asked if I’d attended school here.
 We ended up exchanging stories about the old Headmaster and other quirky teachers that had worked there.
 Apparently he’d kept his job all these years.
 I felt bad that I didn’t remember him, and wondered at what life looked like from his unique perspective.

 I realized one surprising fact as I left.
-If I had a child of my own right here and now, I’d enroll him or her in the same school.
-That would be a big deal I think.
+If I had a child of my own right there and then, I’d enroll him or her in this same school.
+That would be a big deal, I think.